carmen-raterman/550_Midterm/README.md

 ## Code Structure

-The project directory contains three folders:
+The project directory contains three relevant folders:

 -   code: This folder contains R scripts for various stages of the data analysis process.
 -   output: This folder stores the output files generated during the analysis.